This post will be updated periodically to reflect the latest developments. Last update 11/6/2017.

 Limiting IPs’ ability to resign from the union to a 15-day annual window

-SEIU 775 recently placed a strict limitation on IPs' ability to resign from the union and cease paying dues.
-After the Harris decision, SEIU 775 altered the fine print on its membership cards to eliminate the ability of any card-signer to cease paying dues unless they submit a written demand during the 15 day period occurring between 45 and 30 days prior to the annual anniversary of the day the IP signed the card.
+Early in 2016, SEIU 775 placed a strict limitation on IPs’ ability to resign from the union and cease paying dues.
+After the Harris decision, SEIU 775 altered the fine print on its membership cards to eliminate the ability of any card-signer to cease paying dues unless they submit a written demand during the 15-day period occurring between 45 and 30 days prior to the annual anniversary of the day the IP signed the card.
 The exact text reads:

 “I authorize my employer(s) to deduct from my wages all Union dues and other fees or assessments as shall be certified by 775 under its Constitution and Bylaws and to remit those amounts to 775.
 This authorization is irrevocable for a period of one year from the date of execution and from year to year thereafter, regardless of my membership status, unless not less than thirty (30) and not more than forty-five (45) days prior to the annual anniversary date of this authorization or the termination of the contract between my employer and the Union, whichever occurs first, I notify the Union and my employer in writing, with my valid signature, of my desire to revoke this authorization.”

 Beginning around March 2016, the Freedom Foundation started hearing from IPs who tried to opt out of paying dues and received a letter from the union stating,

 “Because you have revoked your authorization outside the window period, Union dues and all other fees or assessments that SEIU 775 has certified under its Constitution and Bylaws will continue to be deducted from your paycheck until your window period even through you are no longer a member.”